mamonalsalihy/Emotion_Detection/README.md

 # Setup
 Instructions: Upload the dataset splits in `Datasets.zip` to Google drive.

+# Modified Dataset
+Columns contain LIWC features which are described in detail in `LIWC Data Analysis` and it also contains a column for the reduced emotion space `emotion_category`

 # Original Dataset
 To download the EmpatheticDialogues dataset: